Skip to main content

 • “Deeply uninspired from a gameplay standpoint, constantly fighting either the controls or the camera in a game that has barely any mechanics at all.”

-• “The story and characters are cute and funny, but the gameplay is extremely boring and repetitive, and the camera is awful.”
+• “The story and characters are cute, but the gameplay is extremely boring and repetitive, and the camera is awful.”

 • music

-• “Despite the rough edges, 'To a T' delivers what is otherwise an enjoyable experience with infectious charm, strong writing, and catchy musical numbers, to the point you'll catch yourself humming 'Perfect Shape' or the 'Giraffe Song' throughout the day.”
+• “Despite the rough edges, 'To a T' delivers an enjoyable experience with infectious charm, strong writing, and catchy musical numbers to the point you'll find yourself humming 'Perfect Shape' or the 'Giraffe Song' throughout the day.”

 • “The story, although with a heavy dose of surrealism, doesn't land at all; the music gets boring pretty quickly.”